 1. Enroll

-2. Complete the training
+2. Complete the lessons

 The WHMIS course is divided into seven lessons and features a variety of engaging content including interactive learning activities, informative videos and useful bonus resources that can be used in your workplace.